 Lake Talquin State Forest

-Equestrian users at Lake Talquin State Forest
+An outfitter setting up at Lake Talquin State Forest

 Lake Talquin State Forest is composed of ten main tracts and several smaller tracts of land for a total of 17,491 acres, most of it around the eastern shores of Lake Talquin.
 All of the properties are located just west of Tallahassee, most of them adjoining Lake Talquin and the Ochlockonee River.
 Lake Talquin State Forest has been managed by the Florida Division of Forestry since 1977 with the aim of balancing recreational and resource usage needs with environmental needs and concerns.
 The primary emphasis of the management plan is on reforestation, restoration of the ecosystem and then on outdoor recreation.